amken3d/Rabbit-Feeder/README.md

 1. N20 Motor - Look for GW1812-N20 DC 12V  on Aliexpress.
 This is the most expensive part of this feeder.
 You need a horizontal shaft motor.
 2. GT2 160 mm belt - Source on Aliexpress or Amazon : GT2 Timing Belt Idler Pulley 20 Teeth 5mm Bore 6mm Width
 3. 3x8x4 mm 2RS Bearings X 6 : Easily sourced on Amazon and Aliexpress
+4. 624-2RS Bearings 4x13x5mm X 2: Easily sourced on Amazon and Aliexpress
-4. T Nuts X 2
+5. T Nuts X 2
-5. M3 bolts and nuts
+6. M3 bolts and nuts
-6. 3D Printed Parts
+7. 3D Printed Parts
-7. Electronics - See attached BOM.
+8. Electronics - See attached BOM.

 # Included files
 1. Gerber
 2. Fusion 360 CAD drawing
+3. STL files for 3d printing.
+No supports needed, but adding some strategic supports in a couple of areas might help for the Main Body.
-3. Schematics
+4. Schematics

 # Firmware: WIP